Toscane d'Auvergne, Billom

 Billom, a land of crops

-Explore Billom, a small town with a medieval center full of charm and appeal, a town with a trading tradition.
-Discover the architecture, landscapes, villages or towns of character, and discover or rediscover the local history and heritage… and the little story often meets the big one.
+Explore Billom, a small town with a medieval centre full of charm and appeal, a town with a trading tradition.
+Discover the architecture, landscapes, villages and towns of character.
+Visits are always an opportunity to discover or rediscover local history and heritage… and the little story often meets the big one.

 A visit rich in history, architecture and surprises!

-Unmask the medieval town of Billom in the heart of Auvergne's Tuscany.
+Unmask the medieval town of Billom in the heart of the Tuscany of Auvergne.

-Narrow cobbled streets lined with half-timbered houses and small stores, sculpted portals, mullioned windows that catch the eye here and there: today, the walls of the old town tell the story of Billom’s medieval past.
+Narrow cobbled streets lined with timber-framed houses and small shops, carved portals and mullioned windows that catch the eye here and there: today, the walls of the old town tell the story of Billom’s medieval past.

-In the Middle Ages, numerous merchants and craftsmen, such as the guilds of butchers, weavers, clog makers, blacksmiths, dyers and tanners, settled along the Angaud.
+In the Middle Ages, many merchants and craftsmen, such as the guilds of butchers, weavers, clog-makers, blacksmiths, dyers and tanners, settled along the Angaud.

-Even in the 19th century, Billom was nicknamed ” the city of markets “, because here, everything could be bought and sold: butter, eggs and cheeses, livestock of all kinds, poultry of all feathers, but also wood, clogs, bacholles, earthenware pots, hemp, woollen yarns, etc.
+Even in the 19th century, Billom was known as ” the town of markets “, because everything could be bought and sold here: butter, eggs and cheese, livestock of all kinds, poultry of all feathers, as well as wood, clogs, bacholles, earthenware pots, hemp, woollen yarns, etc.

-For wheat, the market was held under the covered market hall, built rather late for a commercial town, between 1793 and 1795, then destroyed around 1970.
+The wheat market was held under the covered market hall, built rather late for a commercial town, between 1793 and 1795, and then destroyed around 1970.
 The square that bears its name preserves the memory of this market hall.

 Billom’s commercial exchanges were so developed because of the important communication routes serving the town.